Simiine/CI-Project-1/README.md

 ### Footer
 - Links to social media.
-- Hover feature with colour that accent colour as seen in the introduction section, DIY skincare section and newsletter section.
+- Hover feature that changes the colour of the icons to the acccent colour that is seen in the introduction section, DIY skincare section and newsletter section.
 - Directs the user to the respective site on a new page.

 ![footer picture](assets/images/footer.png)